Red-eyed Vireo (Vireo olivaceus)

 They also eat berries, especially before migration, and in the winter quarters, where trees bearing popular fruit like tamanqueiro (Alchornea glandulosa) or gumbo-limbo (Bursera simaruba) will even attract them to parks and gardens.[11]
 Fruit are typically not picked up from a hover, but the birds often quite acrobatically reach for them, even hanging upside down.[12]

-The nest is a cup in a fork of a tree branch.
-The red-eyed vireo suffers from nest parasitism by the brown-headed cowbird (Molothrus ater) in the north of its range, and by the shiny cowbird (M. bonariensis) further south.
-Parasitism by Haemoproteus[10] and trypanosoma might affect these birds not infrequently, as was noted in studies of birds caught in Parque Nacional de La Macarena and near Turbo (Colombia): though only three red-eyed vireos were examined, all were infected with at least one of these parasites.[11]
+Red-eyed vireos suffer from nest parasitism by the brown-headed cowbird (Molothrus ater) in the north of its range, and by the shiny cowbird (M. bonariensis) further south.
+Parasitism by Haemoproteus[13] and trypanosoma may commonly affect these birds, as was noted in studies of birds caught in Parque Nacional de La Macarena and near Turbo (Colombia): though only three red-eyed vireos were examined, all were infected with at least one of these parasites.[14]

 Vagrancy